greenpeace-cee/at.greenpeace.casetools/README.md

 When this parameter is set to `TRUE`, and an API request is sent that changes the status of an existing case, a "Change Case Status" activity is created.

-The API also accepts the optional "status_change_activity" array parameter.
+The API also accepts the optional `status_change_activity` array parameter.
 When is parameter is set, it's passed to the `Activity.create` call used to create the "Change Case Status" activity, allowing API clients to change the activity as needed (for example by adding a `medium_id` parameter).